DRANK1999/Workshop-Data-Analytics-Bootcamp/README.md

-Data Analysis Projects with Python
+# Data Analysis Projects with Python and Excel

-Overview
+## Overview
 This repository contains a collection of data analysis projects completed as part of my Data Analysis course.
-Each project demonstrates practical use of Python libraries and techniques for data cleaning, exploration, visualization, and modeling.
+Each project demonstrates practical use of Python and Excel for data cleaning, exploration, visualization, and modeling.

-Tools and Libraries
+## Tools and Libraries

-Python
+### Python

-Anaconda
+- Anaconda

-Pandas
+- Pandas

-NumPy
+- NumPy

-Matplotlib
+- Matplotlib

-Seaborn
+- Seaborn

-Jupyter Notebooks
+- Jupyter Notebooks

+### Excel
+- Pivot Tables
+- Formulas and Functions
+- Data Cleaning Techniques
+- Dashboard Creation

-How to Use
+## How to Use
-Clone the repository:
+1. Clone the repository.

-Navigate to the project folder you want to explore.
+2. Navigate to the project folder you want to explore.

-Run the Jupyter Notebooks or Python scripts to reproduce the analysis.
+3. Open and run the Jupyter Notebooks or Excel files to reproduce the analysis.

-Data Sources
+## Data Sources
 Datasets used in these projects are either publicly available or synthetically generated.
 Links and references are provided within each project folder.

-License
+## License
+This repository is for educational purposes.
+Feel free to use and modify the code and files as needed.

 This repository is for educational purposes.
 Feel free to use and modify the code as needed.